 Pigment Retention = Customer Retention

-Our high color quality and a superior pigment load combined with light-fastness and durability result in less need of touch-ups and therefore less trauma on the skin.
-As an added benefit, its high level of opacity facilitates for great results when covering up pre-existing work.
+Our high color quality and a superior pigment load combined with high lightfastness and durability, results in less need for touch-ups and less trauma to the skin.
+As an added benefit, the high level of opacity facilitates great results when covering up pre-existing and old work.

 Ever After is the first company in the PMU market to be inspired by traditional body art tattoo ink formulas and adapt them specifically for PMU applications.

 We have dedicated all our energy in creating a product of unparalleled quality and consistency, ensuring that there is never any need for hidden ingredients or false advertising.